 Interac e-Transfer Disclosure

-Interac e-Transfer® is a person-to-person, person-to-business, business-to-person and business-to-business electronic payment system offered through online banking with participating Canadian financial institutions.
-It is a payment service that enables low value transactions for domestic digital money transfers within Canada.
+Interac e-Transfer is a payment service that enables low value transactions for domestic digital money transfers within Canada.
 The domestic service is offered by over 250 Financial Institutions (“FIs”) and enables customers to instantly send, request and receive money between accounts using an email address or mobile phone number.
 The Interac e-Transfer service is directly integrated into the mobile and online banking platforms of these FIs.

-Interac Corp. (“Interac”) is the organization that operates the Interac e-Transfer and Interac e-Transfer Bulk Disbursement services (“the Service”), along with other payment systems.
+Interac Corp. (“Interac”) is the organization that operates the Interac e-Transfer Service, along with other payment systems such as debit and automated banking machine (“ABM”) infrastructures.
 Interac is responsible for the functional and operational management, continual development, and commercialization of the service, which is then offered to participating FIs, or “Participants”.

 Interac’s shareholders are a diverse body of financial services entities, including banks, credit unions, caisses populaires, and payment acquirers.